Logo link to homepage

 Report for Bezymianny

-The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that a large thermal anomaly over Bezymianny was identified in satellite images overnight during 30-31 January.
-Intense gas-and-steam emissions were also occurring.
-The Aviation Color Code was raised to Orange (the second highest level on a four-color scale).
-Satellite images on 3 February again showed a large thermal anomaly.
-Dates are reported in UTC; specific events are in local time where noted.
+The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that a thermal anomaly at Klyuchevskoy was periodically identified in satellite images during 8-15 May.
+The Aviation Color Code remained at Yellow (the second lowest level on a four-color scale).
+Dates are based on UTC times; specific events are in local time where noted.

 Source: Kamchatkan Volcanic Eruption Response Team (KVERT)